-Q-O2 in collaboration with Brandon LaBelle and Anna Raimondo organizes a three-day series of collective research and experimentation, sound and listening in order to reflect upon the politics of space.
-This will include drawing into play the key terms of “territoriality” and “invisibility”.
+Q-O2 in collaboration with Brandon LaBelle and Anna Raimondo organized a three-day series of collective research and experimentation, sound and listening in order to reflect upon the politics of space.
+This included drawing into play the key terms of “territoriality” and “invisibility”.

 Dirty Ear Forum is an ongoing artistic platform for sonic research and practices initiated in 2013 by Brandon LaBelle, which aims to pose sound as a conceptual framework that allows for modes of collective work.